gXLg/jitejix/README.md

 Sure can be written shorter.

 # Interpreter
-Currently only a interpreter available for my language, written in python and javascript.
+Currently an interpreter available for my language, written in python and javascript.

 To use it, do:
 ```